wilfrantz/sipetoBot/README.md

 Once you have built the sipeto program, you can use it to download media from social media platforms.
 To do this, run the program and provide a valid URL to a social media post.
 You can also specify the media type you want to download, such as video or image.

+> Note: this project is still under construction.
+{: .prompt-info }

+For me information, please refer to the [documentation](https://dede.dev/posts/Media-downloader-telegramBot-design-document/){:target="_blank"}

 ## Contribution

 If you would like to contribute to this project, please submit a pull request.